 -No PFM gray or black lines at the Gum Line of Teeth.
 You may have noticed a person with a dark line in the gum area alonga PFM crown edge.
 With PFM crowns, the soft tissue around the tooth can recede over time.
 This allows a reveal of the metal framework underneath.
 This cannot happen with an all porcelain crowns because they are metal free.

 -Perfect Fit.
-Porcelain crowns are created in state of the art facilities.
+Porcelain crowns are created for each individual patient.
 Porcelain crowns will fit so well you will even forget they are present.

 -Cosmetically Perfect Match.
 All porcelain crowns have the ability with modern porcelains to match your existing shade of tooth color as well as mimic the light reflecting properties of your natural teeth.
 Porcelain crowns will be undetectable to anyone but you and your dentist.
 Dental porcelain can be shaped custom colored and sculpted to closely copy the look of your own natural tooth enamel.
 All the while providing the desired strength and resilience.

 –Financial Cost.
 Higher cost over traditional PFM crowns.

 –Durability.
 While porcelain crowns are very durable, they do not have the flexibility of natural teeth, they can fracture.
 Avoiding certain foods may be necessary.
 For example, Biting into sandwich with a hard bread.
 Patients who grind and clench their teeth will need to be fitted with a mouth guard to protect the porcelain crown from unnecessary and excessive pressures.